jillesvangurp/kt-search/manual/Aggregations.md

 ```

-With some extension function magic we can make this a bit nicer.
+With some more extension function magic we can make this a bit nicer.

 ```kotlin
 val tags = response.aggregations.termsResult(MyAggNames.BY_TAG)